tenaprog/MicroCart/README.md

 # MicroCart
 Scalable Microservice Architecture for E-Commerce

 This project focuses on developing a backend system for a simple e-commerce platform using microservice architecture and AWS services.
-It implements various microservices, including User Management, Product and Cart Management.
-The project includes user authentication with JWT, product management with DynamoDB, and image storage on S3/localstack.
-The system will be containerized using Docker, deployed on AWS ECS with CloudWatch for application monitoring.
+It implements various microservices, including User Management, Product Management, and Cart Management.
+The project includes user authentication with JWT, product management with DynamoDB, and image storage on S3/LocalStack.
+The system will be containerized using Docker, deployed on AWS EC2 with CloudWatch for application monitoring.

 > [!CAUTION]
 > EC2 temporary disabled because free version is not enough to run the app